-- 1. URGES the enactment of effective federal violence prevention legislation which calls for the following: - a. a ban on the sale, manufacture, importation, ownership and possession of guns in the United States, except for police, military and hunting purposes; (2013) - b. a ban on assault weapons and high-capacity ammunition magazines; (2013) - c. imposition and enforcement of severe penalties, mandatory sentencing and civil liability for crimes involving gun; (2013) - d. universal background checks for all new gun purchases; (2013) - e. state legislation banning the concealed carry of any gun, loaded or unloaded, by private citizens in any public place.
-(2001) - f. criminalization of gun trafficking.
-(2013) - 2.
-SUPPORTS child abuse prevention programs that would require a physician, without fear of criminal or civil liability, to report suspected cases of battered-child syndrome to appropriate agencies and to file such reports so that recurrent offenses can be detected; - 3.
-SUPPORTS additional major research on the causes, prevention and cures of violence.
-(1993) - 4.
-URGES the education of medical students, physicians and all Americans about the known facts about violence and encourages further studies on violence as a public health emergency.
-(1993) - 5.
+- 1. ACKNOWLEDGES gun violence in the United States is a public health crisis and URGES the enactment of effective federal violence prevention legislation which calls for the following: - a.
+Universal background checks for all gun purchases and transfers; (2019) - b.
+All firearm transfers be conducted through licensed dealers; (2019) - c.
+State-level minimum 3-day waiting periods for gun sales; (2019) - d.
+A ban on the sale, manufacture, importation, ownership and possession of guns in the United States, except for police, military, recreation, and hunting purposes; (2013) - e.
+A ban on firearms designed or modified for rapid fire and combat use, including automatic and semiautomatic firearms, colloquially referred to as assault weapons; (2019) - f.
+A ban on semi-automatic firearms and large-capacity ammunition magazines; (2013) - g. imposition and enforcement of severe penalties, mandatory sentencing and civil liability for crimes involving gun; (2013) - h. universal background checks for all new gun purchases; (2013) - i. expansion of and support of Extreme Risk Protection Orders; (2019) - j. state legislation banning the concealed carry of any gun, loaded or unloaded, by private citizens in any public place; (2001) - k. criminalization of gun trafficking; (2013) - 1. a ban on the manufacture and distribution of design of 3D-printed firearms; (2019) - m. requirement for a gun license demonstrating knowledge and comprehension of firearm safety in the absence of a complete ban on firearms; (2018) - n. restriction and regulation on the private sales of firearms in the absence of a complete ban on firearms.
+(2018) - o.
+In the absence of a complete ban, at minimum a ban on sale of firearms to criminals guilty of violent offenses or currently on the TSA No-Fly List; (2018) - p.
+STRONGLY URGES medical schools, residency programs, and continuing medical education programs to adopt firearm violence prevention curricula that includes training to discuss the risks of firearm ownership with their patients, and to recommend ways to mitigate these risks; (2019) - 2.
+SUPPORTS child abuse prevention programs that would require a physician, without fear of criminal or civil liability, to report suspected cases of battered-child syndrome to appropriate agencies and to file such reports so that recurrent offenses can be detected: - OPPOSES legislation that enacts mandates that interfere with physician free speech and the patient-physician relationship, including but not limited to physicians asking patients about gun ownership or providing counseling on gun safety; - 4.
+SUPPORTS additional major research on the causes, prevention and cures of violence and OPPOSES restriction on public funding to support such research; (2019, 1993) - 5.
+URGES the education of medical students, physicians and all Americans about the known facts about violence and encourages further studies on violence as a public health emergency; (1993) - 6.
+SUPPORTS the availability of bleeding control training and bleeding control kits to the public; (2019) - 7.
 In regard to hate crimes: - a.
-CONDEMNS hate crimes which are defined as harassment, violence and crime motivated by prejudice and hate based on actual or perceived sexual orientation and gender identity, race, ethnicity, religion, gender or sex and physical or mental ability whether by groups or individuals; (1988) - b.
+CONDEMNS hate crimes which are defined as harassment, violence and crime motivated by prejudice and hate based on actual or perceived sexual orientation and gender identity, race, ethnicity, religion, gender or sex and physical or mental ability whether by groups or individuals; (1988)

+- b.
 SUPPORTS nationwide legislation calling for the documentation and increased public awareness of hate crimes and bias related violence; (1988) - c.
-URGES health professionals, community leaders, governmental and private agencies to recognize, help reduce and alleviate the effects of hate crimes upon victims to better preserve their human dignity and self worth; (1988) - d.
-SUPPORTS violence prevention by education, research and funding of community service on a national, state and local level; (1988) - e.
+URGES health professionals, community leaders, governmental and private agencies to recognize, reduce and alleviate the effects of hate crimes upon victims; (2017) - d.
+SUPPORTS violence prevention through education, research and funding on a national, state and local level; (2017) - e.
 URGES vigorous enforcement and prosecution efforts against individuals and groups perpetrating such crimes.
-(1988) - 6.
-In regard to sexual abuse: - a.
-SUPPORTS the repeal of laws classifying as criminal conduct consensual sexual activity of any form in private as criminal conduct, except those laws which protect children, the mentally incompetent and other persons from rape and other forced sexual activity; - b.
-CONDEMNS all advertising that portrays any person, including minors, women or men as natural and willing victims of sexual violence; - URGES state legislatures to institute or expand existing programs for dealing with the physical and psychological trauma of a sexual assault; - d.
-URGES state legislatures to adequately compensate the victim for the cost of medical, surgical and hospital expenses, counseling, emergency funds for housing and pregnancy; - e.
-URGES physicians to inquire sensitively about sexual, physical, or child abuse in a receptive atmosphere with all patients;
+(1988)

+8. In regard to sexual abuse: